 We can all agree that one downside to air drying is its time.
 Getting completely dry hands could take more than a few seconds or even a minute.

 On the other hand, using a paper towel reduces the drying process to only a few seconds.
 If we compare both hand-drying methods, air dryers are more time-consuming.
-After washing, most people won't wait so long to get their hands dry.
+After washing most people won't wait long to get their hands dry after washing.
 This means they leave the bathroom with wet hands, which may still contain some bacteria.